lwheinsberg/mvNUR/README.md

 entitled:

 Heinsberg LW, Davis TS, Maher D, Bender CM, Conley YP, Weeks DE.
-Tutorial: Multivariate Bayesian Analyses in Nursing Research.
+Multivariate Bayesian Analyses in Nursing Research: An Introductory Guide.
 Submitted to Biological Research for Nurses.

 The goal of this repository is to provide detailed code and a fully synthetic example data set to guide nurse scientists and other